traviswpeters/cs460-code/README.md

 $ git remote add upstream https://github.com/traviswpeters/cs460-code.git
 ```

-You now have a private copy of the repository on github.
+You now have a private copy of the repository on GitHub.
 You can push and pull to this repository with the standard `git pull` and `git push` commands.

 When you want to get an update from the public class repository you can run this command: